leemabhena/room_occupancy/docs/conclusion.md

 ### Environmental Factors Influencing Occupancy:

-- **CO₂ Concentration:** The most significant predictor of occupancy levels due to its direct correlation with human respiration.
+- **CO₂ Concentration:** The most significant predictor of occupancy levels.
 - **Light Intensity:** Strong indicator of occupancy, as rooms tend to be lit when occupied.
 - **Temperature and Sound Levels:** Useful for detecting occupancy but less effective in distinguishing between higher numbers of occupants.

 ### Methodological Insights:

 - **PCA Approach:** Useful for dimensionality reduction but resulted in abstract components that were less interpretable and less effective in differentiating between higher occupancy levels.
-- **Aggregation Approach:** Provided clearer, more practical insights, maintaining the interpretability of sensor data and better highlighting significant environmental factors.
+- **Aggregation Approach:** Provided clearer, more practical insights, maintaining the interpretability of sensor data.

 ## Limitations